There are many different damages that you can receive for a premises liability claim. The specific damages you can recover depend on your case.

 - Miscellaneous expenses: You can also recover compensation for any expenses related to your injury.
 These expenses could include parking at your doctor’s office or the costs of renovating your home to accommodate a disability.

 - Property damage: If your property was damaged as a result of the accident, you can receive compensation for the property’s fair market value or the cost of repair.

 There may be other damages that you are entitled to receive from a careless landowner.
 This can be difficult to figure out on your own, but it is incredibly important to understand.
 The sooner you know what damages you are entitled to receive, the sooner you can start saving receipts and keeping records of all of your expenses.

 If your injuries are severe and may result in permanent disabilities, it is even more crucial to make sure that you receive every penny of compensation you deserve.
 Do not add more stress to your plate while you are still recovering from the accident.
-A lawyer can handle this process on your behalf.
+A Long Island premises liability attorney will assign a monetary value to your economic and non-economic losses to estimate your claim, send the demand letter to all interested parties, engage in evidence gathering and negotiations, handling the entire process on your behalf.

 How You Can Recover Damages After a Premises Liability Accident

 A premises liability accident can cover many different types of injuries.
 This category of accidents includes things like slips and falls, trips and falls, dog bites, and injuries caused by faulty staircases, dangerous electrical wiring, and unstable merchandise shelving.